gravitational/teleport/docs/admin-guide.md

     # one-time invitation token used to join a cluster. it is not used on
     # subsequent starts
     auth_token: xxxx-token-xxxx

+    # when running in multi-homed or NATed environments Teleport nodes need
+    # to know which IP it will be reachable at by other nodes
+    advertise_ip: 10.1.0.5

     # list of auth servers in a cluster. you will have more than one auth server
     # if you configure teleport auth to run in HA configuration